-- New Hire Safety Orientations before or on the first day of work. - Safety Orientations will be performed a secondary time upon return from maternity and or extended medical leave as well as re hires. - Complete the Competency training checklist on the first week of work, this applies to Field Technicians and Superintendents.
+- New Hire Safety Orientations before or on the first day of work. - Safety Orientations will be performed a secondary time upon return from maternity and or extended medical leave as well as re hires. - Complete the Competency training checklist on the first day of work, this applies to Field Technicians and Superintendents.
 This checklist will measure employees training, knowledge, and experience. - Specialized safety and related training (First Aid, WHMIS2015, Fall Protection).
 Three year re certification will apply to First Aid & Fall Protection training.
-WHMIS2015 re certification will be required only if legislation changes.
-To be completed within 90-120 days of hire - Job-specific training (Aerial Platform, Explosive Actuated Tools). - Task and trade-specific training and certification - Safety training for field level management and supervisors (Work Site Investigation Basics, Leadership for Safety Excellence, Ground Disturbance 201) Re certification required upon expiry if applicable.
-To be completed within 90-120 days of hire
+WHMIS2015 re certification will be required only if legislation changes. - Job-specific training (Aerial Platform, Explosive Actuated Tools). - Task and trade-specific training and certification - Safety training for field level management and supervisors (Work Site Investigation Basics, Leadership for Safety Excellence, Ground Disturbance 201) Re certification required upon expiry if applicable.